The Troubling Part Of Katie Hill’s Story That No One Is Talking About

 Advertisement

-The photo of Hill and a congressional aide that was originally published by RedState was redacted and therefore didn’t necessarily show any “body parts.”
+The photo of Hill that was originally published by RedState was redacted and therefore didn’t necessarily show any “body parts.”
 It’s unknown, though, if the version the website obtained (illegally or not) was also redacted.
 If it wasn’t, there could be a case for RedState defying the “public distress” factor by disseminating private photos.

 Still, it’s unclear at this point if revenge porn charges would even fall under California’s jurisdiction, depending on where the photos were taken or obtained.
 And many argue that despite California spearheading legal ramifications for revenge porn, the laws are not nearly strict enough.
 If someone is found guilty of distributing non-consensual pornography, they are slapped with a misdemeanor charge and subject to a maximum six months in jail and $1,000 fine.